sababa11/udemy-ethical_hacking_kali_linux/README.md

 ### In Kali linux try introduction for "bettercap":

 sudo bettercap  --> enter to the console of application
-help            --> to see which odules are available/enabled
+help            --> to see which modules are available/enabled
 help net.probe  --> will send UDP packets to probe the network on connected devices
 net.probe on    --> turn it on
 help arp.spoof  -->